How does Data at the Point of Care reduce your burden and help you improve care?

 Provide a demo

 The Data at the Point of Care team will review your implementation to determine whether you’re ready for production.
+Remember, this is a pilot process that will move slowly.

 Perform initial test and feedback cycle